The Persistent Thermal Anomalies in Rocky Worlds: Introduction

 Induction heating is possible when a planet orbits a magnetically active star with an orbital axis tilted relative to the star's magnetic dipole axis, so that it experiences a changing external field.
 The changing field induces a current in the conductive internal layers of the planet, generating heat \citep{kislyakova_magma_2017, kislyakova_effective_2018, kislyakova_induction_2023}.
 Induction heating is significant for M-Earths, because fully convective, rapidly rotating M dwarfs are known to have strong (on the order of kG) dipolar fields \citep{shulyak_strong_2017}.
 In addition, magnetic flux carried by coronal mass ejections from active M dwarfs can lead to ohmic dissipation heating within a planet \citep{grayver_interior_2022}.
 Because M dwarfs have frequent flares \citep{gunther_stellar_2020, WhitsettDaylan2025}, this intermittent heating mechanism may have effects on the observed dayside emission temperatures of M-Earths.

-While previous literature has discussed the possible causes of thermal excess in a subset of rocky exoplanets with thermal emission observations \citep{coy_population-level_2025}, a systematic modeling effort to quantify the thermal excess potential of all rocky exoplanets is missing.
-Such a systematic modeling effort will identify ideal targets for future observations aimed at probing the internal processes and evolutions of rocky exoplanets.
-This is a gap that we intend to fill in this work.
-Here, thermal excess potential refers to a planet's ability to generate excessive surface heat flux from residual, tidal, or induction heating.
-Planets with high potential will be ideal targets for future observations, because their dayside emission may reveal internal physical mechanisms and evolutionary history of rocky exoplanets.
+While previous literature has discussed possible causes of thermal excess in a subset of rocky exoplanets based on thermal emission observations \citep{coy_population-level_2025}, a systematic modeling effort to quantify the thermal excess potential of all rocky exoplanets is lacking.
+Here, thermal excess potential refers to a planet's ability to generate an excessive surface heat flux due to residual, tidal, or induction heating.
+In this work, we fill this gap by systematically modeling internal heating processes.
+We identify planets with high thermal excess potential, which are ideal targets for future thermal emission observations aiming at revealing internal physical mechanisms and evolutionary history of rocky exoplanets.

-In this work, we will first analyze emission observations of rocky exoplanets to date, to test the robustness of thermal emission excess measurements and identify any trend in the dayside emission temperatures.
-Then, we systematically model internal heating for all rocky exoplanets in the NASA Exoplanet Archive \citep{christiansen_nasa_2025} to identify the planets with the most significant thermal excesses.
+In this work, we will first analyze emission observations of rocky exoplanets to date to test the robustness of thermal emission excess measurements and to identify any trend in dayside emission temperatures.
+Then, we systematically model internal heating for all rocky exoplanets in the NASA Exoplanet Archive \citep{christiansen_nasa_2025} to identify the planets with the greatest thermal excess potentials.
 The rest of this paper is structured as follows.
 We introduce our modeling approaches in Section \ref{sect:methods}.
 The results are summarized in Section \ref{sect:results}.
 Section \ref{sect:discussion} discusses other mechanisms that may lead to thermal emission excess that we do not study in this work, and finally Section \ref{sect:conclusion} presents our findings.